 This page now features multiple sets of data, including housing, financial, marital and employment.
 This post will update from time to time as more data are collected.

-Important Note: As of July 2011, I resigned from Wells Fargo Bank NA.
+Important Note: As of July 2011, I resigned from my company (Wells Fargo).
 I have completed the Millennial study (approximate time 1.5 years) and compiling the final numbers, which the readers can review.
 As of now, housing, retirement and employment updates are all complete.

 Housing Data (complete)